Wrong assumptions

 • Transportation improvements have made famine a thing that can be avoided, unless war or mad dictators intervene.

-• The world has huge buffers: Most food in the world is used for livestock, not for feeding animals.
+• The world has huge buffers: Most food in the world is used for livestock, not for feeding animals (according to ourworldindata.org 80% of agricultural land use is used for livestock).

 Overpopulation will lead to widespread hunger